johndpope/multimaker/README.md

 To run:

-- Install latest node 8.x with npm
+- Install latest node 8.x and npm
 - `git clone` the repo
 - `cd` into repo
 - run `npm i`